 Follow these steps to enable plus addressing in SmarterMail:

-- Log in to the web interface as a domain administrator.
+- Log in to the web interface as the account you'd like to set up with plus addressing.

 - Leave in Inbox